vdhamer/Photo-Club-Hub/.github/README.md

 ## Installation</p>

-If you simly want to install the binary version of the app, just install it from Apple's app store ([link](https://apps.apple.com/nl/app/photo-club-hub/id1178324330?l=en)).
+If you simply want to install the binary version of the app, just install it from Apple's app store ([link](https://apps.apple.com/nl/app/photo-club-hub/id1178324330?l=en)).

 ### Built-With